SharafatKarim/quotes/README.md

 - “Power tends to corrupt and absolute power corrupts absolutely.
 Great men are almost always bad men, even when they exercise influence and not authority; still more when you superadd the tendency of the certainty of corruption by authority.” - Lord Anton
 - "The difference between the novice and the master is that the master has failed more times than the novice has tried." -Korosensei (Anime: Assassination Classroom)
 - “It’s human nature not to realize the true value of something unless they lose it.” – Orochimaru (Anime: Naruto)
-- Wake up to reality!
+- "Wake up to reality!
 Nothing ever goes as planned in this world.
-The longer you live, the more you realize that in this reality only pain, suffering and futility exist. - Madara Uchiha(Anime:Naruto)
+The longer you live, the more you realize that in this reality only pain, suffering and futility exist." - Madara Uchiha (Anime: Naruto)

 ---